jitsi/jitsi-videobridge/doc/sfu.md

 terms interchangeably throughout this document.

-The specific algorithm that the JVB uses to distribute the available (estimated) bandwidth among the different video tracks merits its own section and is described bellow [[BWE]], but, for sake of clarity, we give a couple of examples in the next few paragraphs.
+The specific algorithm that the JVB uses to distribute the available (estimated) bandwidth among the different video sources merits its own section and is described bellow [[BWE]], but, for sake of clarity, we give a couple of examples in the next few paragraphs.

-Consider, for example, a group call where the endpoints share a video track in two encodings, a "high quality" and a "low quality".
-The JVB will chose to forward at most one encoding at a time to a specific destination endpoint depending on the available (estimated) bandwidth and the viewport of the projected track.
-Multistreaming is achieved in different ways, depending on the codec that is used to encode a track.
+Consider, for example, a group call where the endpoints share a video source in two encodings, a "high quality" and a "low quality".
+The JVB will chose to forward at most one encoding at a time to a specific destination endpoint depending on the available (estimated) bandwidth and the viewport of the projected source.
+Multistreaming is achieved in different ways, depending on the codec that is used to encode a source.
 For instance, VP8 supports temporal scalability but not spatial scalability.
 So, in the previous example, in order to achieve a high and a low quality, simulcast must be used.
 With VP9 the engine could activate spatial scalability.